- How to set up a restricted item class

-During the checkout process, when you add a restricted item to the invoice, an Additional Customer Info Required window will appear.
-Before the sale can continue, you must scan the customer’s driver’s license or manually enter the customer information.
+During the checkout process, when you add a restricted item to the invoice, an Additional Customer Info Required window opens.
+Before the sale can continue, you must scan the customer’s driver’s license or manually enter customer information.

 How to set up a restricted item class

 - In Paladin, from the main menu, select File > Setup.

 - Select the Class tab.

 - In the Classes pane, do one of the following:

 - In the list of classes, choose an existing class to be the restricted class.
 Make note of the class ID because you will need it in step 6.

 - In the Name box, enter a name for the restricted class.